The Aboriginal Australia

 Uluru and surrounds, Northern Territory

-One of the most iconic sights in Australia is the mighty red rock Uluru (formally known as Ayers Rock).
-This breathtaking natural wonder is 348 metres high and is known to change colour as the sun moves over the landscape – an ideal opportunity for budding photographers.
+One of the most iconic sights in Australia is the mighty red rock Uluru (formerly known as Ayers Rock).
+This breathtaking natural wonder rises 348 meters above the ground and is famous for its ability to change colors as the sun moves across the sky – a photographer’s dream.

-The rock is connected beneath the earth to nearby Kata Tjuta, a similar red dome about 40 kilometres away that has been shaped by millions of years of wind and water erosion.
-Both sites are extremely culturally and spiritually significant to the local Aboriginal Anangu community and are best appreciated with a walk around their bases with an Indigenous guided tour.
-Alternatively a motorcycle ride, camel trek or scenic flight will give you a sense of the scale of these mighty rocks.
-Accommodation in the Uluru-Kata Tjuta National Park varies from camping sites to luxurious five-star resorts.
+Uluru is connected beneath the earth to nearby Kata Tjuta, a similar red dome about 40 kilometers away, both of which have been shaped by millions of years of wind and water erosion.
+These sites hold deep cultural and spiritual significance to the local Aboriginal Anangu community, and the best way to experience them is with a guided walk around their bases.
+For a different perspective, consider a motorcycle ride, camel trek, or scenic flight to truly grasp the scale and majesty of these ancient rocks.

 Gippsland Victoria

-The Gippsland region varies greatly in scenery – from rainforests, to farmland, to snowfields, to beaches and towns.
-There are several tranquil waterways in Gippsland offering a variety of activities such as dolphin watching cruises, sailing and fishing in the Tambo, Mitchell and Nicholson rivers.
-The Croajingalong National Park is a worth a visit to bushwalk through the coastal forests and windswept hills, fish in the estuaries and camp overnight under the stars.
+The Gippsland region offers a stunning variety of landscapes, from lush rainforests and rolling farmland to snowfields, beaches, and charming towns.
+Its tranquil waterways provide ample opportunities for outdoor activities such as dolphin-watching cruises, sailing, and fishing along the Tambo, Mitchell, and Nicholson rivers.
+Croajingalong National Park is a must-visit for bushwalking through coastal forests and windswept hills, fishing in estuaries, and camping under the stars.

-Wilsons Promontory National Park is the traditional home for several indigenous groups, who originally knew the area as Yiruk or Wamoom.
-With a diverse natural landscape and abundance of wildlife, the area was ideal for supporting these traditional owners (evidence of human habitation goes back as far as 18,000 years).
-Visitors to the town of Bairnsdale can learn about the traditional indigenous crafts of basket weaving, spear making and canoe building as well as the unique ancient Dreamtime stories of the area
+Wilsons Promontory National Park is the traditional homeland of several Indigenous groups, who once called the area Yiruk or Wamoom.
+With its diverse natural environment and rich wildlife, the area was ideal for these traditional owners, with evidence of human habitation dating back as far as 18,000 years.
+Visitors to Bairnsdale can learn about the region’s Indigenous heritage through traditional crafts like basket weaving, spear making, and canoe building, as well as the unique Dreamtime stories passed down through generations.

 Coorong South Australia